-\ These guidelines reflect the recommendations of the steering committee as of September 2009 and do not include the change in title and year of the assessment approved by the National Assessment Governing Board in March, 2010.
+^{}These Guidelines reflect the recommendations of the Steering Committee as of September, 2009, and do not include the change in title and year of the assessment approved by the National Assessment Governing Board in March, 2010.

-- This is the last grade before student dropout rates increase. - Grade 8 is aligned with the Trends in International Mathematics and Science Study (TIMSS) and the Programme for International Student Assessment (PISA) assessments, allowing for more data analysis. - Differences in performance by gender are less pronounced than at grade 12. - There is more opportunity to measure impact from schooling than at grade 4. - Students may be better equipped to take a computer-based test than at grade 4. - Grade 8 is specifically targeted in No Child Left Behind, which requires that every student is technologically literate by the time the student finishes the eighth grade.
+- Students are cognitively mature and are more likely to have taken a technology-related course or curriculum units. - This is the last grade before student dropout rates increase. - Grade 8 is aligned with The Trends in International Mathematics and Science Study (TIMSS) and the Programme for International Student Assessment (PISA) assessments, allowing for more data analysis. - Differences in performance by gender are less pronounced than at grade 12. - There is more opportunity to measure impact from schooling than at grade 4. - Students may be better equipped to take a computer-based test than at grade 4. - Grade 8 is specifically targeted in No Child Left Behind, which requires that every student is technologically literate by the time the student finishes the eighth grade.